Melvin Avrom Allen

-Mel Allen, legally Melvin Israel until 1943, was an American broadcaster who had a sixty year career.
+Mel Allen, legally Melvin Israel until 1943, was a broadcaster who had a sixty-year career.

 Allen began broadcasting in 1935 while a student at the University of Alabama.
 Two years later, he was hired as a staff announcer by CBS.
 Finally, in 1939, he was assigned to work New York Yankees games, a position he held through 1964, with an interruption for World War II.
 In fact, for the 1939 season, Allen worked Yankees and New York Giants home games.